 After my horrific experience with my Mental Health Trust in regards to my medication (Taking Antidepressants And Being Forced To Go Cold Turkey), I was eventually, many years later, given my first talking therapy.
 This my first proper experience with one-to-one therapy as a client.

 I only realised once we started therapy and started talking about schemas that it wasn’t, in fact, CBT I was having, which was quite the surprise: not the best way to find out.

-During this therapy, I opened up about the one aspect of my anxiety disorders that I rarely share with anyone (The Weirdness Of My Anxiety Disorders), because of the embarrassment and shame it causes me (the fear of losing the control of my bladder and bowels).
+During this therapy, I opened up about the one aspect of my anxiety disorders that I rarely share with anyone (The Weird Behaviour Of My Anxiety Disorders), because of the embarrassment and shame it causes me (the fear of losing the control of my bladder and bowels).
 Anything else about my past and my problems I’m willing to tell anyone and everyone who’s willing to listen.
 But this one thing I don’t.
 The fear of incontinence is not something someone of my age, at the time or now, should be worried about, especially when I’ve never actually experienced it happening.

 Because of this, the therapist suggested we try triggering a psychotic episode during one of the sessions.
 I agreed to do this if we could change our appointment times because I didn’t want to deal with the full force of a psychotic episode whilst using rush-hour public transport to get home.